naturehike cloud up review

 How to set up a Naturehike Cloud Up tent

-The setup of a Cloud Up is really super easy, even the 3-person version could be pitched by one person alone in less than 10 minutes, 5 minutes will be enough once you get used to it.
+The setup of a Cloud Up is really easy; even the 3-person version can be pitched by one person in less than 10 minutes, and 5 minutes will be enough once you get used to it.

-The poles basically come together when released/unfolded, requiring the user to secure them in place.
+The poles come together when released/unfolded, requiring the user to secure them in place.

-The inner tent and fly sheet have aluminum-laminated holes attached to a short but sturdy fabric strip at the corners, it’s here that the pole’s ends are stuck in place, forcing them to bend in shape.
+The inner tent and fly sheet have aluminum-laminated holes attached to a short but sturdy fabric strip at the corners; it’s here that the pole’s ends are inserted, forcing them to bend into shape.

 The inner fly is then connected to the poles with simple plastic hooks (recently upgraded to double-sided hooks).
 Those lift the inner mesh and put the tent in shape.

-The rainfly is then positioned on top of the poles and secured with hooks, pegs, and eventually, the included tension ropes if the wind seems a concern.
+The rainfly is then positioned on top of the poles and secured with hooks, pegs, and, eventually, the included tension ropes if wind is a concern.

-The same procedure is used for the 1, 2, and 3-person versions, with the only difference being that the 1-man Cloud Up doesn’t have the “back legs” and thus needs to be necessarily tensioned with pegs (or pulling ropes).
+The same procedure is used for the 1-, 2-, and 3-person versions, with the only difference being that the 1-man Cloud Up doesn’t have the “back legs” and thus needs to be tensioned with pegs (or pulling ropes).

 Cloud Up against the wind